phptuts/codingwithnoah/summer-camp/day-3/index.md

 ![challenge 1](/images/summer-camp/day-3/mini-golf/challenge-1.gif)

 Hint Use an "If" block to to see if cm variable is over 20.
-If it is then you can say that the ball is in the whole and move servo.
+If it is then you can say that the ball is in the hole and move servo.

 30) Cut a medium size box so that it looks like what you see in the picture.